KayaM17/wandaweather/README.md

 # Wanda Weather Application

 Welcome to the Wanda Weather Application!
-I'm excited to share how I built this weather application to provide users with accurate and up-to-date weather forecasts.
+I'm excited to share how I built this weather application to provide users with accurate and up-to-date weather forecasts and locations worldwide

 ## Introduction